brice-tossim/react/1-memory-game/README.md

-# Simple memory game built with React + TypeScript + Tailwind CSS
+# Simple memory game built with React + TypeScript + Tailwind CSS + Docker

 This documentation provides instructions for setting up and running the project.